ecyrb/sim-racing-notes/docs/bathurst.md

 #### 1. You should **clearly** be able to see 5 seconds **ahead** of the *spotted car* at all times.

 I hope this one is obvious.
-If not, please see exhibit A: A BMW is coming down the mountain, but a Ferrari (#8) is in the way:\
+If not, please see exhibit X: A BMW is coming down the mountain, but a Ferrari (#8) is in the way:\
 ![](img/motivating_example.png)

 Seeing *5 seconds ahead* means that we have to leave our current shot *at least* 5 seconds before the spotted car would leave the shot.
 All else being equal, this means you need more cameras: every two consecutive shots contains 5-seconds of overlapping track "distance".
 AdvSpot is made up of 24 different cameras (shots): for a 2:06 lap, you spend 5.25 seconds at each camera.